 The UCF Arboretum Learning by Leading™ (LxL) Program

 The Arboretum launched its Leaning by LeadingTM (LxL) program in fall semester 2019.
 This innovative student leadership development program was developed by the University of California Davis Arboretum, and is being implemented by other university arboretum and public garden programs in the US and Canada.
 The motivation for the program is “to inspire human potential and to help people and environments thrive.”
 The program is based on the notion that students learn best by leading, and it includes a stepped leadership progression that moves students from participants to active leaders and co-creators of Arboretum programs.
 Under the guidance of a staff mentor, co-coordinator teams manage student interns and volunteers to execute program initiatives and signature projects.
 Interns can enroll for 0-3 credit hours in spring or fall semester.
 Applications are due in April and November.
-Interested students can contact us through social media or our email.Apply
+Interested students can contact us through social media or email us at firstname.lastname@example.org.Apply

 Learning By Leading Positions